wjdp/gotdict/_definitions/house-shett.md

 There are two House Shetts:

-House Shett of Gull Tower
+Shett of Gull Tower

-House Shett of Gulltown
+Shett of Gulltown